For many decades sodium fluoride, commonly abbreviated to “fluoride,” stood unchallenged as a miracle chemical that protected people from tooth decay.

 Public health concerns regarding sodium fluoride have paved the way for dental products with alternative ingredients.
 Since 2011 fluoride-free toothpaste has become particularly popular, and there has been a rise in “natural” brands of toothpaste.

 As an alternative to fluoride these companies often use xylitol, a chemical that seems to be able to reduce tooth decay with minimal risks.
 Some scientists have criticized xylitol and the research around it, but the substance is not nearly as controversial as fluoride.
+Xylitol is toxic to dogs, so remember to be careful with it if you are a pet owner.

 Ron Welch, CEO of dental products company WELDENTAL, claimed that fluoride kills both harmful and beneficial bacteria, some of which is necessary for a healthy mouth.
 Our bodies need this helpful bacteria to create saliva, Welch said, and saliva can defend against gum disease, a condition that affects roughly half of American adults.